lixixibj/DeepTVAR-data-code/README.md

 ## Preliminaries
-All code was implemented using
+All Python code was implemented using
 [![Python v3.6.15](https://img.shields.io/badge/python-v3.6.15-blue.svg)](https://www.python.org/downloads/release/python-3615/), and Pytorch was used for network training.

 Installation in a virtual environment is recommended: